Gear Up to Fit - new Logo (272 × 40 px)

 How to Interpret Your Results

-The body fat percentage calculator will give you a good estimate of your body fat, but it’s essential to understand that there is no “perfect” body fat percentage.
-Everyone’s ideal body fat percentage is different, depending on various factors, including age, gender, muscle mass, and genetics.
+The body fat percentage calculator gives a good estimate of your body fat.
+However, there is no “perfect” body fat percentage.
+Everyone’s ideal body fat varies.
+It depends on age, gender, muscle mass, and genetics.

-For example, men tend to have less body fat than women, and athletes tend to have less body fat than sedentary people.
+For instance, men usually have less body fat than women.
+Athletes have less body fat than people who are not active.

-A healthy body fat percentage is typically below 25% for men and 32% for women, although these numbers can vary based on factors such as age and muscle mass.
+A healthy body fat percentage is generally under 25% for men and under 32% for women.
+These numbers change depending on age and muscle mass.

 If you want to learn more about body fat percentage and how to lower your own, check out this article on How to Lose Belly Fat Overnight.